awsdocs/amazon-workspaces-administration-guide/doc_source/manage_linux_workspace.md

 By default, WorkSpaces supports clipboard redirection\.
 Use the PCoIP Agent conf to disable this feature, if needed\.
 This setting takes effect when you reboot the WorkSpace\.

 **Note**
-Clipboard redirection is not currently supported in the WorkSpaces Linux client application or on Linux WorkSpaces using WSP\.
+Clipboard redirection is not currently supported on Linux WorkSpaces using WSP\.

 **To enable or disable clipboard redirection for Amazon Linux WorkSpaces**